Identify Over 2,500+ Types Of Palm Trees (with Pictures)

 Palms With Edible Fruits

-Though not as widely recognized as others, the Saw Palmetto Palm produces black-blue berries used for medicinal purposes, particularly in treating kidney and prostate urinary problems.
-Lastly, the Guadalupe Palm produces small, black fruits with a date-like taste.
+Not as popular as other palms, Saw Palmetto Palm produces black-blue berries that are used to make medicine for kidney and prostate urinary problems.
+Guadalupe Palm produces small black fruits with a taste resembling dates.

 Coconut Palm (Cocos nucifera).
 Photo by Wiki Commons.